IBM/ibm-block-csi-driver/docs/csi_ug_uninstall_github.md

 # Uninstalling the driver using GitHub

-Use this information to uninstall the IBM® CSI (Container Storage Interface) operator and driver using  from a command line terminal.
+Use this information to uninstall the IBM® CSI (Container Storage Interface) operator and driver using GitHub.

-**Note:** These instructions are for GitHub users only.
-If using the Red Hat® OpenShift® Container Platform, follow the instructions detailed in [Uninstalling the driver using the OpenShift web console](csi_ug_uninstall_openshift.md).
+**Note:** If using the Red Hat® OpenShift® Container Platform, follow the instructions detailed in [Uninstalling the driver using the OpenShift web console](csi_ug_uninstall_openshift.md).

 Perform the following steps in order to uninstall the CSI driver and operator from a command line terminal.
 1. Delete the IBMBlockCSI custom resource.